THE BEST WARM GRAY PAINT COLOR (OFF-WHITE)

 CLASSIC GRAY IN A NORTH-FACING ROOM

-Classic Gray holds itself pretty well in northern light.
-You’ll see it looking like a simple, soft, warm gray as the northern light can slightly encourage the ‘gray’ in the color, not the subtle warmth of it.
+Northern exposure is a cool, grayish light, in which Classic Gray holds itself pretty well, as long as there’s ENOUGH light coming in the windows.
+It looks like a simple, soft, warm gray as the northern light can slightly encourage the gray rather than the subtle warmth.

-Regarding the photos above and below, an E-Design client hired me because while she LOVED Classic Gray in the evening light, she found it a bit too cold in the daylight and was looking for a warmer alternative.
+Regarding the photos above and below, an E-Design client hired me to help with her living room update because while she LOVED Classic Gray in the evening light, she found it a bit too cold in the daylight and was looking for a warmer alternative.
 Here is Classic Gray in the evening with only interior lighting…

 Click HERE or on the above image to see available packages

 CLASSIC GRAY IN A SOUTH-FACING ROOM OR WESTERN AFTERNOON LIGHT

 South-facing light is warm and can slightly enhance the soft warmth tucked in BM Classic Gray; the same goes for afternoon western sunshine (which can go CONSIDERABLY gold).